-I LOVE throwing fun, yet easy at-home birthday parties for my kids!
-Over the years I have done a ton of these- but the one I've done more than any other is our “Minute To Win It” themed birthday party.
+I LOVE throwing fun yet easy kids birthday parties at home!
+Over the years I have done a ton of them- but the one I've done more than any other is our “Minute To Win It” themed birthday party.
 It has fun games, it keeps active kids engaged, and it is so simple to put together.
-But this year, I thought I would create a party around another favorite TV show in our house… “The Amazing Race”!
-We watch it together as a family on Sunday evenings, and I knew it would make a perfect theme for a birthday party!
+But this year I thought I would create a party around another favorite TV show in our house… “The Amazing Race”!
+We watch it together as a family on Sunday evenings, and I knew my kids would LOVE an Amazing Race birthday party!

 The Amazing Race Birthday Party Invitation: